Learning is active, engaging, and meaningful.

 We do more than memorize facts.
 We experience them.
 We go beyond what.
 We learn why.
 Through special art days, theatric puppet shows, music events, and other hands-on activities, our Jewish stories and history come to life.

 Our students emerge with a deep understanding of Judaism—one that gives them the tools to develop their own individual beliefs and practices.
-They learn what it is to be part of a Jewish community.
+They learn what it means to be apart of a Jewish community.

 - One day a week, every Sunday

 - B’ Yachad Program for 3 and 4 year olds – meets 5 times a year